JuliaAI/LearnAPI.jl/docs/src/index.md

 <br>
 ```

-LearnAPI.jl is a lightweight, functional-style interface, providing a collection of
+LearnAPI.jl is a lightweight, functional-style interface, providing a
-[methods](@ref Methods), such as `fit` and `predict`, to be implemented by algorithms from
+collection of [methods](@ref Methods), such as `fit` and `predict`, to be implemented by
-machine learning and statistics.
-Through such implementations, these algorithms buy into
+algorithms from machine learning and statistics.
+Through such implementations, these
-functionality, such as hyperparameter optimization and model composition, as provided by
+algorithms buy into functionality, such as hyperparameter optimization and model
-ML/statistics toolboxes and other packages.
-LearnAPI.jl also provides a number of Julia
+composition, as provided by ML/statistics toolboxes and other packages.
+LearnAPI.jl also
-[traits](@ref traits) for promising specific behavior.
+provides a number of Julia [traits](@ref traits) for promising specific behavior.

+LearnAPI.jl has no package dependencies.

 ```@raw html
 &#128679;